Actyx/Actyx/web/developer.actyx.com/README.md

 ![](/images/my-img.png)
 ```

 Note that the path does not include `static`.
-The fact that there is a difference between the path in the source and in the build, unfortunatly means that preview doesn't show the images.
+The fact that there is a difference between the path in the source and in the build, unfortunately means that preview doesn't show the images.
 You can solve this by creating a symlink in the root directory of the site as follows:

 ```
 $ ln -s /static/images /images